kpchi/hackaguide/Pre-Planning/Food.md

 - Things worth noting:
 	- Having a variety of food is nice to have if possible.
 	- Add healthy snacks in like nuts, (dried) fruit or granola bars!
 	- Have water, lots of it.
-Caffeine is fun and all, but is also dehydrating.
-And rather than let them get even more dehydrated by ingesting more, water always helps!
+Caffeine is fun and all, but it's also dehydrating.
+And rather than let attendees get even more dehydrated by ingesting more, water always helps!
 	- Have more than 1 kettle available if you're providing hot water / beverages / pot noodles.